Peter Fonda Helped The Beatles Write An Album Track During 1965 Acid Trip

 Peter Fonda, a counter-culture icon well known for his role in Easy Rider, passed away from complications associated with lung cancer on Friday.
 He was 79 years old.
 The news of his death has triggered a remembrance of several anecdotes about the actor/writer and one of them involves The Beatles.

-As Page Six reports, Fonda once told a reporter that he’d helped the ‘Fab Four’ to pen one of their album tracks, “She Said She Said” on Revolver, during a heady LSD trip.
+As Page Six reports, Fonda once told a reporter that he’d helped the “Fab Four” to pen one of their album tracks, “She Said She Said” on Revolver, during a heady LSD trip.
 According to Fonda, George Harrison panicked under the influence of the drugs, so he decided to share a story from his past to calm him down.

 “I was saying, ‘Don’t worry George, it’s OK.
 I know what it’s like to be dead,” Fonda said.

-As The New York Times notes when Fonda was a child he accidentally shot himself in the stomach.
+As The New York Times notes, when Fonda was a child he accidentally shot himself in the stomach.
 This happened about a year after his mother committed suicide, but in an interview with the Times, he insisted that he wasn’t trying to end his life.

 “You shoot yourself in the hand or foot if you want attention,” he said to the interviewer, “not the way I did.”